marlow75/retropic/README.md

 16 colors total, 4 modes, 2 useful for graphics

-* 320x200 - use 2 colors in 8x8 screen cell.
+* 320x200 - uses 2 colors in 8x8 screen cell.
-* 160x200 - use 4 colors in 4x8 screen cell, average or brightest color are choosen when shrinking 320->160.
+* 160x200 - uses 4 colors in 4x8 screen cell, average or brightest color are choosen when shrinking 320->160.

 Exports to executable PRG or to Art Studio (hires) and Koala Paint (multicolor).